Record Retention Periods for DOT Audit Prep

 During

-• Use retention notes to explain why older records are or are not in the packet.
+• Use retention notes to explain why records outside the requested period are or are not included.

 After